Mblakey/wiswesser/docs/extract.md

 ## Executables

 Command line utility `wlngrep`.
 This either takes a filename, or an escaped single sequence if using the `-s` flag.
-With some exceptions, flags are kept inline with standard grep usage.
+With some exceptions, flags are kept inline with standard grep usage. <br>

+From the build directory:<br>

 ```
-wlngrep <options> <filename>
+./wlngrep <options> <filename>
 ```

 #### Flags